microsoft/pxt/docs/js/values.md

 * skip-list strings
 * long strings

-Let _header_ be 16 bit reference count followed by 16 bit vtable pointer (or rather object tag).
+Let _header_ be 32 bit vtable pointer.
 This header is common for all object types, not only strings.

 Inline strings layout is: header, followed by 16 bit length, data (which is inline, hence the name).
 Inline ASCII strings are to be interpreted as Latin1, whereas UTF8 ones as UTF8.